Rules and Regulations

 8 & UNDER MACHINE PITCH TOURNAMENT PLAYING RULES

 - The front edge of the pitching machine shall be the pitchers rubber.
 One eight foot straight line will be drawn parallel from the pitchers rubber.
 The player pitcher must stay behind this line until the ball is hit.

-- The plate umpire will call a maximum of five pitches or three swinging strikes to each batter.
+- The umpire will call a maximum of five pitches or three swinging strikes to each batter.
+After five (5) pitches the batter will be called out unless: he has struck out or has hit the ball into play.
+If the batter fouls off pitch #5 he will continue to receive a pitch until he has struck out or hit the ball into play.
 The batter is out on a dropped third strike.

 - Machine speed settings 3-4-9 (approx 44mph-Ultimate Pitching Machine).
 The pitching machine speed and elevation will be the same for each team.
 A coach will also place the ball in the pitching machine.